XamarinUniversity/build2018-labs/lab1/README.md

 6. Return the enumerable data from the method.

-The final code for the method is shown here for completeness:
+The final code for the method is shown below:

 ```csharp
 static async Task<IEnumerable<NoteEntry>> ReadDataAsync(string filename)